Responsive Web Design, SEO, Internet Marketing, Video Production, Drone Aerial Real Estate Photography

 One thing I forgot to mention is HDR (high dynamic range) bracketing which is new to real estate photography and is a method of taking three or more photos of the same image with different shutter speeds keeping the ISO and aperture the same setting.
 One photo you adjust the shutter speed for two stops under exposure and second photo with medium exposure and third photo with two stops over exposure.
 When you import these three photos into your real estate photography HDR software, it blends the three photos together picking out the best exposure on each photo and creates a final photo.
 It is best to use a tripod when doing HDR bracketing since all three photos have to be in the same position.
-Good luck with your real estate photography in Columbus GA!
+Good luck with your real estate photography in Panama City Beach, Florida!